The Lindisfarne Gospels

 And to polish off this eccentric collection of Anglo-Saxon remains, here's something you can have some fun with: place names.
 The Anglo-Saxon and Danish settlers had an immense impact on what we now call the English language.
 Some of their most enduring remains are to be found in the place names that dot modern maps.
 Suffixes and prefixes often describe the history of a village.
 Here are a few examples to get you started:

 - -ing (place of the people of; e.g. Hastings = place of Haesta's folk).

-- -port (town with a market, not necessarily on the coast)
+- -port (a town with a market, not necessarily on the coast)

 - -ney (island)

 - -bury (from burh, later borough, a walled town with the right to hold a market and possibly to mint coins.
-Many were purpose-built regional defense centres)
+Many were purpose-built regional defence centres)

 Archaeologists both professional and amateur regularly turn up ancient remains.
 By far the most famous recent find relating to the Saxon era is the Staffordshre Hoard, a startling treaure trove of Saxon-era weapons, golden decorations, and coins, buried in a farm field near Tamworth, Staffordshire.
 The Staffordshire Hoard is the largest single discovery of Saxon gold in one location, outshining even the famous ship burial at Sutton Hoo.
 As of this writing, artefacts from the Hoard are on tour at various museums around the region.
 Official website.

 These are just a few of many examples.
 By the way, there are no prizes for figuring out the origin of the name "Oxford".